Packin’ Your Bedroll (Things to Bring)

 Long Johns, (thermal underwear)

 In winter, It can be chilly ~ but nothing like most folks from the north are used to.
 Here, we comfortably ride horses 12 months out of the year.
 That said, if you join us during our cold season, a set of long silky underwear or other warm undergarments are advised.
 Layers are most appropriate for our weather.
+But be sure you pants and shirts are large enough to accomodate what you wear.

 We recommend a good strong shirt like a denim work shirt, or duck cotton.
 Nothing worse than seeing a grown person cry when their expensive and stylish shirt is snagged on a tree limb!
 Depending upon which activities you choose to participate, one may find it a little hard on the clothes.
+The environment is even harder on the skin so protect those arms from the tree limbs, insects, dirt, and sun.

 A good pair of jeans or work pants, loose enough to swing that leg over your hoss but not so loose that the extra material bunches up between you and the saddle.
 For riding, if you ladies can find jeans without the bling (rhinestones) on the rear pockets, you may be more comfortable.
 Wrangler riding jeans or Levi jeans are the most popular working jeans, but the brand doesn’t matter.
-You may have to spend some time kneeling, so jeans with holes in the knees are not a good idea.
+You may have to spend some time kneeling, so jeans with pre-formed holes in the knees are not a good idea.
 Out here, holes are “earned.”

 Chaps (if you have ’em)